JacobAguirre9/JacobAguirre9/README.md

 -------
 <h3 align="center">About Me 👨🏻‍💻</h3>

-- 🚴🏼‍♂️ I enjoy long distance running, cycling, and anything outdoors 🌳
+- 🚴🏼‍♂️ I enjoy long-distance running and competing in half marathons and marathons, cycling, and anything outdoors 🌳
 - 🌎 I love learning languages and traveling!
 I am native in English, German, & Spanish.
 - 🏈 I'm an avid Atlanta sports fan, even when they test my patience 🦅.
 - 🗄️ Former research fellow at Oak Ridge National Laboratory in Data Analysis and Machine Learning Group.